thirumurthis/Learnings/Chef-notes.md

 `Converge the instance ` is a state where the instance brought to desired state.

 `cookbook` fundamental unit of configuration and policy distribution.
+   Note: Create the cookbook under a `cookbooks directory` else when executing `sudo chef-client -z -r "recipe[cookbook-name::recpie]"` will work as expected.
+Else

 ```sh
 $ chef generate cookbook <cookbook-name>